rootnoob/flexi-chains/long-feature-list.md

 **fc-core-adminClient**
 Why: fat-controller

+**fc-core-guardVM-client-qubes-linux**
+Why: dependant on qubes, need functioning firewall features for guardVM to exist

+**fc-core-tunnelVM-client-qubes-linux**
+Why: dependant on qubes, need functioning tunnel features for tunnelVM to exist

 **fc-core-tunnelVM-tunnelAPI-glider**
 Why: needed to have multi-protocol support (without months of work)

+**fc-core-guardVM-guardAPI-iptables**
+Why: need to have firewall support (without months of work)

 </details>